shoaibkhanz/agentic-ai-engineering-course/lessons/03_context_engineering/article.md

     end
 ```
 Figure 7: Compressing context by summarizing history and extracting preferences to long-term memory.

-3.   **Deduplication:** Remove redundant information from the context to avoid repetition.

 ### 3. Isolating context
 Another powerful strategy is to isolate context by splitting information across multiple agents or LLM workflows.
 This technique is similar to tool isolation (explained in `Selecting the right context`), but it's more general, referring to the whole context.
 The key idea is that instead of one agent with a massive, cluttered context window, you can have a team of agents, each with a smaller, focused context.